MDST 1002

 Artifact: Angela Washko, “Performance for Multi-User Online Environments (Before COVID-19)” (2020)

-Quest: Produce an audio, video, or textual testimony about how social media has (or has not) shaped your sense of your own identity; follow the format of the student testimonies in the textbook
+Quest: Produce a multimedia testimony about how social media has (or has not) shaped your sense of your own identity; utilize not only text but also images, video, or audio

 Humans: “Old to New Media”